 - Humidity.
-The drier the air, the easier it is for cooling.
+The drier the air, the easier it is to cool with underfloor cooling systems.

 Humidity & Cooling

 Turn on a fan and the perceived temperature will drop by around 4 degrees.
 This will make a room of 28 degrees feel comfortable immediately.
 Fans create air movement.
-Therefore, they are perfect partners for hydronic cooling systems.
+Therefore, they are ideal with hydronic cooling systems.
 There are many suitable fans on the market including:

-- Ceiling fans (which will also assist your Star Rating)
+- Ceiling fans, that also assist your Star Rating

 - Floor and desk portable fans

-- Air conditioning indoor units in air-only mode
+- Air conditioning indoor units with air flow mode

-- Make sure you have summer shading with:
+Also, make sure you have good summer shading with: